kimgoetzke/randolf/README.md

 ### Spatial layout

 The spatial layout is the default, non-imposing layout that you can see in most of the GIFs above.
+It allows you to move windows freely.

 | Key                                   | Default value | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |---------------------------------------|---------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|